10 Ways to Save 10 Minutes Every Day

 That way you never have to work to find a match because they all match!

 Put lunch foods in separate bins

 For instance, bars in one bin, fruit snacks in another, chips or pretzels in another.
-(Or load them with parts of these 8 easy lunches nutritionists feed their own kids.)
 Let your kids know how many items to pick from each bin.
 With a little organization, your kids can start packing their own lunches earlier than you think!